 7/10

 How’s the fuel economy?
-The EPA estimates an all-wheel-drive Palisade gets 21 mpg in combined city/highway driving.
-We were able to match that with our test vehicle on our real-world 115-mile evaluation route.
+The EPA estimates the Palisade gets up to 22 mpg in combined city/highway driving.
+We were able to match that with our test vehicle on our real-world evaluation route.
 Some rival SUVs offer better fuel economy.
 But you can run the V6 on regular gas, unlike some rival SUVs that require premium unleaded to return their rated power and fuel economy numbers.

 Value